Create a courseThere are 3 ways to create a course in the toolkit:

 - Open the course.
 It will just be the track so you can start adding your fences

-The Toolkit can also import KML from most other sources.
+The Toolkit can import KML from most other sources.
 Having a problem?
-Talk to us.Once you have imported your track you add fences.
+Contact us.Once you have imported your track you add fences.

 Thank you to Aidan McGinly for the Munstead PC course and to Wandin Park and Sydney at SIEC for courses used in this videos.